impredicative/irc-rss-feed-bot/README.md

 * `mode`: This is optional and can for example be `+igR` for [Freenode](https://freenode.net/kb/answer/usermodes).
 Setting it is recommended.
 * `tokens/bitly`: Bitly tokens are required for shortening URLs.
 They are mandatory.
+The sample tokens are for illustration only and are invalid.
 To obtain them, refer to these [instructions](https://github.com/impredicative/bitlyshortener#usage).
 Providing multiple tokens, perhaps as many as ten free ones or a single commercial one, is required.
-Failing this, Bitly imposed rate limits will lead to errors, and groups of posts will be skipped.
+Failing this, Bitly imposed rate limits for shortening URLs will lead to errors, and groups of posts will be skipped.

 Feed-specific settings:
 * `freq` indicates how frequently to poll the feed in hours.
 It is 1 by default.
 Conservative polling is recommended.
-* `shorten` indicates whether to use Bitly to shorten URls.
+* `shorten` indicates whether to use Bitly to shorten URLs.
 It is "yes" by default and can otherwise be "no".
 Setting this is recommended only for feeds with naturally short URLs.

 ### Deployment
 * Some but not all warning and error alerts are sent to `##{nick}-alerts`.
 For example, if the nick is `Feed[bot]`, these alerts will be sent to `##Feed[bot]-alerts`.
-It is recommended that the alerts channel be registered even if it is not monitored.
+It is recommended that the alerts channel be registered and monitored.

 * It is required that the bot be auto-voiced (+V) in each channel.
-Failing this, rapid-fire messages from the bot can easily be dropped by the server.
+Failing this, rapid-fire messages from the bot can easily be silently dropped by the server.

 * It is recommended that the bot be run as a Docker container using using Docker ≥18.09.3, possibly with Docker Compose ≥1.24.0-rc1, etc.